pbouzakis/spak/doc/app-component.md

 ```

-`yep-app` Components are made of js modules as well docs, tests, styles, etc that serve to encapsulate logical grouping of functionality about the system.
-In practice, that can translate into something as big as feature such as search (including UI, actions, models, db, etc) to a single module.
+`yep-app` Components are made of js modules as well as docs, tests, styles, etc. that serve to encapsulate logical grouping of functionality about the system.
+In practice, that can translate into something as big a feature such as search (including UI, actions, models, db, etc) to a single module.

 ## Components === `npm` packages.